-Strategies for Overcoming Language Barriers with Customers
+Strategies for Overcoming Language Barriers in Customer Service

 When dealing with clients who either cannot speak English or know very little of the language, there are a variety of ways businesses can overcome the communication barrier.
 The following list includes suggestions companies can use when they have a high volume of customers who consider English as a second or other language.

 Utilize a bilingual answering service: Bilingual answering services hire bilingual associates who can speak, write, and read fluently in both English and Spanish.
-Choose a bilingual answering service dedicated to high quality customer service to ensure your clients will never feel the need to take their business elsewhere.
+Choose a bilingual answering service dedicated to high-quality customer service to ensure your clients will never feel the need to take their business elsewhere.

 Show, not tell: Many people prefer experiencing a product or service firsthand.
 When possible, let your clients try out your product or service.

 Show patience: One key to overcoming language barriers is through exercising patience.
 Neither you nor the customer are to blame for not understanding the other’s language.